ruifig/czmuc/README.md

 # README #

-C++ library with miscellaneous bits of code I tend to use on other projects.
+czlib is a C++ library with miscellaneous bits of code I tend to use on other projects.
 Feel free to copy, modify, share, do whatever you want with it, except where my code uses other libraries.
 See below.

 ## Legal ##